bassmanitram/actions-for-nautilus/configurator/help.md

 Patterns can be entered as "GLOB" patterns, or regular expressions.

-* Glob Patterns allow you specify placeholders in the pattern string, as follows:
+* Glob Patterns allow to you specify placeholders in the pattern string, as follows:

   * **\*** - indicating any number of characters
   * **?** - indicating any single character
-  * **[abcd] - indicating any character in the set of characters between the brackets
+  * **[abcd]** - indicating any character in the set of characters between the brackets
-  * **[!abcd] - indicating _not_ any character in the set of characters between the brackets
+  * **[!abcd]** - indicating _not_ any character in the set of characters between the brackets
-  * All other characters are literal
+  * all other characters are literal

   The above example is a glob pattern.

-  Globs are simple but limited - on the other hand most needs can be expressed accurately enough using them
+  Globs are simple but limited - on the other hand most needs can be expressed accurately enough using them.

   Note that GLOB patterns inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` would _not_ match the above example.